jdougan/banzhaf-byte/README.md

 - Was built using the gcc dlang compiler, gdc.
 There may be some gdc-isms I am unaware of.
 - Similarly, the Makefile is dependent on gdmd to invoke compilation.
 	- Should make it easy to use dmd on systems with that.
-  	- The original used the standard Apple floats, which were very low precision and slow and prone to rounding errors.
 - CSV input not yet done.
-	- Maybe drop CSV input and rely on other tools (awk) to convert to tab delimited?
+	- Maybe drop CSV input and rely on other tools (awk?) to convert to tab delimited?
 	- Or not.
 It gives me a chance to mess with std.csv.
-- Montecarlo not done yet.
-	- It will need a `--seed`switch to seed the random numbers.
 - Proportional mwc calc needs revision and command line switches.
 - Error handling for getopt.
 	- Currently it'll crash if you miss-specify options.